jengalas/pz-adventures-jekyll/_posts/2023/2023-09-17-acadia-adventures-2023-day-11.md

 ## Fern Trail or Kittredge Brook?

-After being unable to go for anything for supper last night due to the storm, I was looking forward to somethig a little more filling this morning, and I had been thinking about those Eggs Benedict at hte Black Friar all week.
+After being unable to go for anything for supper last night due to the storm, I was looking forward to somethig a little more filling this morning, and I had been thinking about those Eggs Benedict at the Black Friar all week.
 So we headed down there for opening time at 7:30.

 The place was pretty quiet initially, with only one other couple waiting.
 But it filled up quickly.
 Fortunately the noise level stayed pretty tame.
-And the Eggs Benedict were delicious, just what I had remebered from last year.
+And the Eggs Benedict were delicious, just what I had remembered from last year.
 I got the version with grilled portobello mushroom, and Rich got the one with baby spinach (we each tasted a bit of each other's, of course).

 We came back to the room to find that the internet connection was still down from this morning.
 Not a big deal as it was going to be a warm, beautiful sunny day and we planned to go out and do somethig for most of the day.
 But we had trouble deciding what to do!